 Furthermore, you’ll need to consider zoning before applying for your loan.
 How zoning affects you differs depending on the state:

 - Rural Conservation Zone (RCZ): These are rural areas that have environmental significance.
 You should be able to build a single property on an RCZ.

-- Rural Living Zone (RLZ): Areas where rural living takes precedence over farming.
+- Rural Living Zone (RLZ): These are areas where rural living takes precedence over farming.

-- Rural Activity Zone (RAZ): The most flexible zoning classification.
+- Rural Activity Zone (RAZ): This is the most flexible zoning classification.
 RAZ zoning allows you to use your rural land for business, farming and residential use.

-- Farming Zone: The classification most commonly given to commercial and hobby farms.
+- Farming Zone: This is the classification most commonly given to commercial and hobby farms.

 New South Wales

 New South Wales has the following zoning classifications: